 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, AT10®; Intrapharm Laboratories Ltd, The electronic Medicines Compendium.
-Dated February 2013.
+Manufacturer's PIL, AT10® 250 micrograms/ml Oral Drops; Intrapharm Laboratories Ltd, The electronic Medicines Compendium.
+Dated December 2013.

 British National Formulary, 78th Edition (Sep 2019); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.